Artem-Viveritsa/FusionJewelryToolkit/README.md

 2. Click the `+` button and choose "Script or Add-in from my computer".
 3. Select the `FusionJewelryToolkit` folder and click Open.
 4. To make the add-in run automatically when Fusion starts, enable the "Run on Startup" checkbox.
-5. After installation, a new "Jewelry Toolkit" panel will appear in the Utilities section of the toolbar with all commands organized in one place.
+5. After installation, the commands will appear in the Solid → Create panel.

 Note: This add-in uses the Custom Feature Fusion API, which is currently in preview.
 Future Fusion 360 updates may require changes to the add-in.